hifly81/prometheus-csvplot/README.md

 If you want to use a custom metrics file, create it in config directory <br>
 e.g. *config/metrics_haproxy.txt*

-### Namespace config

-Metrics are filtered from a list of kubernetes namespaces; namespaces must be listed into file:<br>
-*config/namespace.txt*<br>
-If you don't want to filter metrics per namespace, leave the file namespace.txt empty.

 ## Run on local machine